Central Michigan–Western Michigan football rivalry

 The Central Michigan–Western Michigan football rivalry is an annual college football game between Central Michigan University (CMU) and Western Michigan University (WMU).
 The winner receives the Victory Cannon.
-In its first appearance, it was awarded to CMU at the conclusion of the October 18, 2008, game.
+In its first appearance, it was awarded to CMU after the October 18, 2008, game.

+History

+The teams first played each other in 1907, and Western held the title until 1910.
+They did not meet again for another 15 years until 1925, when they met in Kalamazoo, and the game ended in a tie.

+Central picked up its first win in 1927, but Western dominated the rivalry from 1928 to 1952, taking victory in 20 of 21 games.

+Starting in 1975, Central Michigan held a 27–16–1 edge against Western.
+Central Michigan kept its winning record until 1994, losing only twice to the Broncos, in 1988 and 1992.

+Western Michigan earned back a series of consecutive wins from 2001 to 2003.

 Victory Cannon

-A cannon, which represents the cannons that are fired at both CMU's Kelly/Shorts Stadium and WMU's Waldo Stadium, sits atop the trophy and each of the schools' wins are noted on both sides.
+A cannon, which represents the cannons fired at both CMU's Kelly/Shorts Stadium and WMU's Waldo Stadium, sits atop the trophy, and each of the schools' wins are noted on both sides.
+The trophy was first awarded in 2008.

-Although the trophy was not awarded until 2008, the two teams first played one another in 1907.

 Western Michigan ended the Chippewas five year winning streak with a 30-point win in 2011, and backed it up with a win in 2012, the Broncos' first win in Mount Pleasant since 2002.
-Although the Broncos lead the all-time series 52–39–2, since both teams began competing together in the NCAA Division I in 1975, Central Michigan leads the series 28–19–1.
-However, since the adoption of the Victory Cannon trophy, Western Michigan leads the series 9–6.
+Although the Broncos lead the all-time series 54–40–2, since both teams began competing together in the NCAA Division I in 1975, Central Michigan leads the series 29–20–1.
+However, since the adoption of the Victory Cannon trophy, Western Michigan leads the series 11–7.